titodamiani/Python_notes/README.md

-# test
+# Personal Python notes
-Test to store data in GitHub
+This repository is used to store data and Python code files used in personal Jupyter notebooks.